the-working-party/liquid-docs/README.md

 ## Releases

+- v3.1.0  - Added CI mode, error on parsing issues and warn flags to checker, Improved errors with line and column number
 - v3.0.0  - Extracting legal Shopify objects directly from Shopify codebase, renamed `Unknown` type to `Shopify`
 - v2.0.0  - Added support for unknown types, checker does not error on unknown types anymore
 - v1.1.0  - Added support of array types in param